-Looking for something to warm you up on a cold winter afternoon?
-Try making Indian chai.
 Indian chai also called masala chai is black tea brewed with milk, sugar and a complex blend of herbs and spices.
-Typical chai spices consist of cardamom, ginger, and cloves.
+Typical chai spices consist of cardamom, ginger, cinnamon, black pepper, and cloves.
 These spices are known to create a warming soothing effect and act as a natural digestive aid.

 After I got married one of the first things I learnt how to make from my Mom-in-law – Usha is how to brew chai.
 Here is a recipe for making chai the way my Mom-in-law taught me years ago.

 How to make Indian chai

 - 1 tsp chai spice and these fresh ingredients which are my additions – such as 1-2 tsp fresh grated ginger and 2 green cardamom pods.
 If you don’t have a chai spice blend, use just the fresh ginger and cardamom.

 - In a pot bring 2 cups water to a boil.
 Add 4 tsp black tea leaves, 1 tsp chai spice, fresh grated ginger and 2 bruised cardamom pods.

 - Boil for 2-3 minutes until the color of black tea comes through and aroma of spices are released.
 Next add sugar and let the sugar dissolve.